pythonkurs/carrasco/README.md

 Like the other script, this script should also be installed when running python setup.py install.

 __Note: If your repo has a structure this script is not expecting, fixing it should be rather smooth using git mv for renaming/moving files and directories.__

+##Fourth assignment
+###GitHub API
+Github has a very extensive RESTful API (a web service).
+For example, to get information about members of an organization, one can do this

+        import requests
+        with open("secret") as secret:
+            password = secret.read().strip()

+        users = requests.get("https://api.github.com/orgs/pythonkurs/members", auth=("vals", password))

+The API is documented very clearly and with lots of examples [here](http://developer.github.com/).
+Note in particular that URI's to related resources are given with keys of the form *_url.

+1. Use the Github API to get the commit history of each repository in the organization in to a DataFrame, where columns are repositories and rows are commits indexed by time.
+The content should be the commit message.
+Put a function which returns the specified DataFrame in a submodule.

+2. Use the DataFrame to figure out what is the most common weekday and hour of a day to commit to a course repo.
+When you have figured out a way of giving a value for the most common weekday and hour of a day, write a function in a session4 submodule which takes a DataFrame as argument and returns the weekday and hour of a day.

+3. When you have learned how to get data from the Github API, spend some time playing around with data you can get and try to figure out something else about the pythonkurs organization.
+No need to write functions or so for this assignment, just explore.
+Then write a very short plain text file in the root of your repository called pythonkurs_organization.txt with some information about the data that you found interesting.
+By "very short", we mean no longer than 150 words.
+Putting more than 150 words in the text file will count as failing the assignment.